coussej/pgbroadcaster/README.md

 # pgbroadcast
-Example app that shows how to send postgres JSON notifictions over websockets
+Package that listen to PostgresSQL JSON notifications and exposes a websocket handler to broadcast the notification to client.

 ## Usage